Masterworks Chorale: History

 In the fall of 1997, Galen Marshall retired and was named Artistic Director Emeritus.
 Galen Marshall was succeeded by Richard Garrin, a former assistant director of the Chicago Symphony Chorus.
 In 2002 Richard Garrin moved to New York, and Dr. Bryan Baker was appointed as the Artistic Director and Conductor.

-Since 2002, Dr. Baker and has led the Chorale in many of the major choral-orchestral works, including Verdi’s Requiem, Orff’s Carmina Burana, Mozart’s Grea Mass in C minor, Requiem, and Coronation Mass, and the Requiems of Fauré and Duruflé.
+Since 2002, Dr. Baker has led the Chorale in many of the major choral-orchestral works, including Verdi’s Requiem, Orff’s Carmina Burana, Mozart’s Grea Mass in C minor, Requiem, and Coronation Mass, and the Requiems of Fauré and Duruflé.
 He has also introduced works that are new to the group, for example, Vivaldi’s Magnificat, Handel’s Laudate Pueri, and Lauridsen’s Lux Aeterna, as well as works by Corigliano, Whitacre, and Gjielo.
 In addition to his dedication to Masterworks, Dr. Baker is the Director of Music at the Unitarian Universalist Church of Berkeley and founder and director of the chamber choir Serenade, which performs concerts around the Bay Area in more intimate settings.
 He previously taught at Truman State University, Arizona State University, Cañada College, Foothill College, and San Francisco State University.

 The principal accompanist since 2008 has been Inara Morgenstern, who has taken an active role in the San Francisco Bay Area classical music scene for more than three decades, in both teaching and performing roles.

 Masterworks Chorale has earned several awards in recent years.
 In 2010, it received the prestigious Diamond Award from the Peninsula Arts Council, which recognizes individuals and organizations for their artistic achievements and contributions to the arts.
 Again in 2012, Dr. Baker received the Diamond Award for Individual Artist.
 Then in 2017, the Chorale received a Best of the Bay award from San Francisco Classical Voice for its performance of Verdi’s Requiem; again in 2018, the Chorale received a Best of the Bay award for Best Discovery, indicating that new audiences are being reached.